 September 29-30th Germany Kill 30,000 Jews at Babi Yar

-Babi Yar a few days after the big massacresThe Germans killed over 30,000 Jews in Kiev in two days at a ravine outslde the city called Babi Yar.
-The German moved the Jews and then shot 100 hundred at a time with machine guns.
+Babi Yar a few days after the big massacresThe Germans killed over 30,000 Jews in Kiev in two days at a ravine outside the city called Babi Yar.
+The Germans moved Jews100 at a time then killed them with machine guns.
 Many Jews were buried alive.

-Before the war Kiev was the home to 160,000 Jews.
-As the German forces neared Kiev over 100,000 news fled eastward.
-Most of the remaining Jews were old or young not able to flee.
+Before the war, Kiev was the home to 160,000 Jews.
+As the German forces neared Kiev over 100,000 Jews fled eastward.
+Most of the remaining Jews were old or young not able to escape.
 The Germans entered the city on September 19, 1941.
 A few days after their arrival the army headquarters and other buildings blew up, hundreds of Germany soldiers and officers were killed.
-The bombs had been placed by NKVD agents.
+NKVD agents had placed the bombs.
 The Germans used the bombing as an excuse to liquidate the cities Jewish population.

 Thousands were buried alive a few managed to escape.
-In two days 33,771 news were at Babi War in those two days.
+In two days 33,771 Jews were killed at Babi War.
 Kiev and Babi Yar were just one of the many places that the Jews were killed by the tens of thousands.